Four Cortez City Council seats up for grabs in April vote

 “The Clerk's Office will verify signatures.
 There needs to be 25 valid signatures in order for that candidate’s name to be put on the ballot,” she said.

-Candidates winning the first, second and third highest number of votes serve four-year terms, and the fourth-place candidate serves two years.
+Candidates winning the first-, second- and third-highest number of votes serve four-year terms, and the fourth-place candidate serves two years.

-Wells urged voters to confirm their registration information before ballots go out.
+The city will mail ballots March 16, Wells said.
+She urged voters to confirm their registration information before ballots go out.

 “We really want them to get their ballot the first time around,” Wells said.
 “Give them as much time as possible to see their ballot and vote.”